ankitskr/PCG-MPI-solver/README.md

 # PCG-MPI-solver

 ## Project Description
 This is an MPI-based parallel Preconditioned Conjugate Gradient (PCG) solver.
-The solver has been tested on the Gadi supercomputer using approximately 12,000 cores for parallel processing.
+The solver has been tested on the Gadi supercomputer using approximately 12,000 cores for solving linear elastostatic problems with over 1 billion unknowns (dofs).

+The PCG is an algorithm for the numerical solution of systems of linear equations (**Ax=b**) with positive-semidefinite system matrix (**A**).
+The method can also be used to solve unconstrained optimization problems such as energy minimization.

 ## Installation